Matthew 2.1-3.

 It may very well be these magi were Zoroastrian heretics—dabbling in astrology despite their religion, trying to read nature instead of

 So if astrology is rubbish, how on earth did these magi figure out a great king would be born?
 Well, when we earnestly seek God, even when we’re totally looking the wrong way, sometimes God meets us where we’re at.
 These magi sought truth through the stars, as scientists and nature-lovers will.
-This one time, the Source of all truth actually waved hi.
+This one time, the Source of all truth actually waved back.
 Why not?

 Your average Christian has no trouble